You to trust first who you would like to trust you

 Compensable

-Compensable is a field for allowing the evil coded to go to purgatory, where there are some posible compensations to be done for repairing the damage (developing damaged sharefulness by default) while keeping the historic records.
+Compensable is a field for allowing the evil to go to purgatory, where there are some posible compensations to be done for repairing the damage (developing damaged sharefulness by default), while keeping the historic records of that compensation too.

 Fully compensable

-Fully compensable is a field for allowing the evil coded to get out from hell, without keeping any historic records of it.
+Fully compensable with is a field for specifying a full compensation of damage for allowing the evil to get out from hell, without keeping any historic records of it.

 Require reciprocity